thegworld/gtx-browser/docs/contributing.md

 ## Relanding a change

-Occasionally changes that pass the [commit queue][commit-queue] and get submitted into Chromium will later be reverted.
+Occasionally changes that pass the [commit queue][commit-queue] and get submitted into GTx Browser will later be reverted.
 If this happens to your change, don't be discouraged!
-This can be a common part of the Chromium development cycle and happens for a variety of reasons, including a conflict with an unanticipated change or tests not covered on the commit queue.
+This can be a common part of the GTx Browser development cycle and happens for a variety of reasons, including a conflict with an unanticipated change or tests not covered on the commit queue.